chandanthota75/Bharat-Intern-DS-Internship/README.md

-# Bharat Intern Data Science Internship Projects
+# Bharat Intern DS Internship

 Welcome to the repository showcasing my data science internship projects completed at Bharat Intern!
 During my internship, I worked on two exciting projects that provided valuable insights into the realms of data science and machine learning.